Box, tag, attribute, metadata

 Can text inside images be reviewed?

 Yes.
-Text-in-image review can be scoped when labels depend on language, script, or local context.
+Text-in-image review can be planned when labels depend on language, script, or local context.